sebschu/web-based-experiments/setup.md

 We will edit the code for some experiments and it is generally much easier to edit code with a good editor that supports syntax highlighting of your code.
 In case you don't have an editor installed, [Atom](https://atom.io/) is a good free editor.

+## OSF

+We will cover the theoretical background of pre-registration and pre-register the experiment that you'll test on the Open Science Foundation (OSF) platform.

+1. [Sign up](https://osf.io/register) for an OSF account (if you don't already have one).

 ## Checklist

 Here is a recap of all the things that should be set up before the course: